Robert Fleming Gourlay: Travels to Canada

 In 1817, his wife inherited some land in the Niagara District of Upper Canada and he travelled there via New York City, expecting to return by the fall.
 While there, he decided to gather some statistical information on Upper Canada.
 This list was based on the questions used by Sir John Sinclair in Scotland, the last question being "What, in your opinion, regards the improvement of your township in particular, or the province in general; and what would most contribute to the same?".
 This last question came to be viewed with great suspicion by the provincial authorities.
 The list of questions was sent to all townships in the province.

 Gourlay later questioned the decision of Lieutenant Governor Francis Gore in banning the granting of land to people of the United States.
 This ban made it more difficult for landowners in the region to sell their land.
 Reverend John Strachan, seeing Gourlay as a trouble-maker, attempted to prevent the return of responses to Gourlay's questions from the townships.
 In May and June 1818, Gourlay began holding meetings across the province, proposing a direct appeal to the government in England.
 In the eastern part of the province, he encountered much resistance from the ruling elite, members of the Family Compact and was assaulted several times.
 Gourlay was accused of seditious libel, but was later cleared of these charges.
 In July 1818, a convention was held at York with representatives from 14 districts; it was decided to present a petition to the new Lieutenant Governor Sir Peregrine Maitland.
 However, Maitland was able to convince the Legislative Assembly to pass legislation banning seditious meetings and he refused to accept the petition.

-In December, Isaac Swayze swore out a complaint against Gourlay under the Sedition Act of 1804, which Gourlay claimed did not apply to British subjects like himself.
+In December, Isaac Swayze swore out a complaint against Gourlay under the Sedition Act of 1804, which Gourlay claimed did not apply to British citizens like himself.
 Gourlay was jailed when he refused to leave the province and wrote articles for the Niagara Spectator.
 In August 1819 he was found guilty of this charge and banished from the province.
 It would not be until 1841 that a committee of the Province of Canada chaired by William Tiger Dunlop would hear Gourlay's grievances.